ignc-research/arena-rosnav/README.md

 # IROS21 information
 To test the code and reproduce the experiments, switch to the branch local_planner.
 Follow the installation steps in [Installation.md](docs/Installation.md).
 Afterwards, follow the steps in [Evaluations.md](docs/Evaluations.md).

+# UPDATE
+The main development branch is local_planner_subgoalmode, which contains the latest functionalities and modules.
+We recommend to start testing out this repo there.
+It will be merged into the master branch as soon as possible.

 # Arena-Rosnav

 A flexible, high-performance 2D simulator with configurable agents, multiple sensors, and benchmark scenarios for testing robotic navigation.